 How to get there: Aliados subway station is a 8 minutes walking distance.

 bbGourmet Bolhão is the best place to be when you want to feel the buzz of the city, but still want a comfortable place to replenish your energies with a proper brunch in Porto, for a low price: 15€ / person.

 Structured as a free buffet plus a main and a drink, get ready for the feast: viennoiseries, hams and cheeses, traditional and puff pastries or even smoked salmon are always available.

 Moreover, you can also order one main from the likes of eggs Benedict (they are so good!), scrambled eggs with asparagus, omelet with cheese and herbs or red fruits and whipped cream pancakes.

 Sit inside on their comfortable sofas or stay out subtly secluded from the surrounding streets.

 It is located just across the street of the iconic Bolhão market and a small step away from Aliados Avenue.
 To not be missed!

-How to get there: Bolhão metro station is a 2min walking distance.
+How to get there: Bolhão metro station is a 2 minutes walking distance.